Edlach elementary school Dornbirn, © Kurt Hoerbst

 ... anywhere

-This topic has taken us all the way to Mayotte: The special location of the overseas department of France, the oldest volcanic island in the Comoros and part of the EU since 2014, naturally brought with it completely new challenges in terms of climate, culture and demographics.
-We were able to familiarise ourselves with and test the traditional building materials and construction methods on site.
-The Lycée Tani Malandi is intended to provide space for 2,000 young Mahorans and become a place for socialising and inspiration.
+This topic has taken us all the way to Mayotte: The special location of the overseas department of France, the oldest volcanic island in the Comoros and part of the EU since 2014, naturally brings with it completely new challenges in terms of climate, culture and demographics.
+We are able to familiarise ourselves with and test traditional building materials and construction methods on site.
+The Lycée Tani Malandi will provide space for 2,000 young Mahorans and become a place for socialising and inspiration.

 Lots of wood and natural light are the essence of our school in the north of Brittany.
 The Collège in Lamballe, which opened in 2018, was our third school building in France.
 Strict space requirements gave us little room for manoeuvre for alternative learning spaces.
 This made it all the more important to make the school as bright as possible.
 Abuilding-high atrium, visually connecting all levels, as well as the glazed façade and the glass roof, extending over the entire building, provide daylight in every corner of the school.
 In a before-and-after comparison, the pupils particularly praised the bright rooms, which make everyday school life easier.